 7. Click the Save button to save your changes.

 Usually, you shouldn't be aware of automation order inside one stage.
 They are triggered one by one once a job enters the stage.
 So, if the message is sent to the client along with organizer, these two events happen almost at the same time.

 However, in some cases, the automation order matters because some of them may depend on the other.
 For example, if you have the Update Account Tags automation which clears all tags from client accounts, and the conditional automation which sends organizers only to the accounts with specific tag applied, you should check the order carefully.
 In the latter example, you may want to place the Update Account Tags automation in the second place, or the conditional automation will not work.

 You can change the automation order by clicking the Edit automations link inside the stage.
 Hover the mouse on the Move icon, then drag-n-drop.

 You can delete automations while editing a pipeline.

-2. Select the stage with the automation.
-You can see the number of automations in a stage on the right.
+1. From the pipeline settings, select the stage with the automation.
+You can see the number of automations in a stage on the middle.

-3. Click the trash can icon to the right of the automation, then click SAVE.
+3. Click on the trash can icon to the right of the automation, then click Save.

 You can always find out what automations are being used in a pipeline, as well as quickly add or delete ones.